Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

-To decrease the proton to antiproton emittance ratio a system has been commissioned which increases the antiproton emittance after the top energy is reached by applying wide band noise to a directional strip line (line 5 in Fig. \ref{lossbudget}) \cite{PBJpaper}.
-Currently, the optimal emittance ratio is $\sim$3.
+A dedicated system has been commissioned to reduce the proton-to-antiproton emittance ratio.
+It increased the antiproton emittance after the top energy was reached by applying wide band transverse noise to a directional strip line (line 5 in Fig. \ref{lossbudget}) \cite{PBJpaper}.
+Ultimately, the optimal emittance ratio for operations was determined to be about 3 (i.e. the factor of 1.7 in beam sizes).

-Since the majority of our efforts was targeting beam-beam effects in HEP mode, we concentrate on this topic in the remaining part of this paper.
-Discussion of long range effects at injection and coherent effects \cite{YAbb} is left out of the scope of this report.
+The remaining part of this paper deals with beam-beam effects in the HEP stores.
+Discussions on the long range effects at the injection energy and coherent beam-beam effects \cite{YAbb} are left out of the scope of this report.